 In a Nutshell:

 The Capital on Tap Business Credit Card extends credit limits up to $50,000 for those who qualify, which is one of its biggest benefits.
-Cardholders can also earn a flat 1.5% cash back and a $200 welcome offer after spending $15,000 on purchases within three months of account opening.
+Cardholders can also earn a flat 1.5% cash back and one of the best welcome offers available on a no-annual-fee business card.

 1.5% cash back on all purchases

 $200 after you spend $15,000 in your first three months